cytopia/coinwatch/README.md

   # To see all available columns view help: $ coinwatch --help
   # Columns specified via command line (-r) take precedence
   columns: name date buyprice diffprice nowprice amount invest wealth profit percent
+  # Specify your table border style
+  # Available values: thin, thick and ascii
+  # Use ascii if you want to further process the output of this application
+  table: thin

 # Configure your purchases
 trades: